ucsf-web-services/ucsf_pattern_library/source/_patterns/02-molecules/widgets/map.md

 This is a map.

 ### Usage
-Add a map to any page using common map functionality.
+Add a map to any page using Google Maps functionality.

 ### Accessibility Considerations
 Many concepts are communicated more effectively with the addition of illustrations, maps, charts, etc. Please ensure accessibility by testing the whole page, including this element, in context.